The John Smith Public Service Award

 The inaugural John Smith Public Service Awardees will complete the programme in December 2020.

 The Centre is delighted to offer the John Smith Public Service Award in partnership with The Robertson Trust.
-The second cohort was recruited in Autumn 2019 and are currently completing their Parliamentary Internships.
+The second cohort were recruited in Autumn 2019 and are currently completing their Parliamentary Internships.

 Catherine Smith, Chair of the John Smith Centre said: